-As far as ACOs go, I really -- you know, a year ago, nine months ago, I was very enthusiastic.
-I thought, God, this is just what the Commission wants.
-This is just what the delivery of care changes we want.
-Subsequently, with all the regulatory burdens, with no funding for upstart or start-up costs, and with this decrease in income, and even though we show an increased revenue to the practice, that is not income.
-That is cost of providing care.
-I have very strong concerns about a risk model ACO.
-At my age, I don't take risks in my portfolio.
-Why should I take risks in the care of my practice?
-I don't see any -you know, I'm talking about generational.
-Now, the younger guys coming up may feel differently.

-So I have a lot of concerns over this.
-I, quite 7 honestly, like Karen, am very concerned and I, sitting here 8 9 today, cannot support Recommendation 1.
-Recommendation 2, 3, and 4, I can support with some concerns.
-Thank you.
-10 11 MR. GRADISON: Thank you, Glenn.
-I support these recommendations.
-I certainly don't do it in the spirit of 12 saving that they are perfect.
-I am definitely influenced by 13 the question of timing.
-The window of opportunity actually 14 15 might open because of the overall budgetary issues which are being considered by the Congress, and I think it would be a 16 17 real tragedy if we limp along for years with the SGR for 18 failure to seize what may turn out to be an opportunity to come up with something better.
-19

-20 So the notion of repealing and replacing 21 definitely has some charm to me.
-I think it's possible that 22 the consideration of acting now on the SGR might happen
+- 1 practice, that is not income.
+That is cost of providing - 2 care.
+I have very strong concerns about a risk model ACO. - 3 At my age, I don't take risks in my portfolio.
+Why should I - 4 take risks in the care of my practice?
+I don't see any -- - 5 you know, I'm talking about generational.
+Now, the younger - 6 guys coming up may feel differently. - 7 So I have a lot of concerns over this.
+I, quite - 8 honestly, like Karen, am very concerned and I, sitting here - 9 today, cannot support Recommendation 1.
+Recommendation 2, - 10 3, and 4, I can support with some concerns.
+Thank you. - 11 MR. GRADISON: Thank you, Glenn.
+I support these - 12 recommendations.
+I certainly don't do it in the spirit of - 13 saving that they are perfect.
+I am definitely influenced by - 14 the question of timing.
+The window of opportunity actually - 15 might open because of the overall budgetary issues which are - 16 being considered by the Congress, and I think it would be a - 17 real tragedy if we limp along for years with the SGR for - 18 failure to seize what may turn out to be an opportunity to - 19 come up with something better. - 20 So the notion of repealing and replacing - 21 definitely has some charm to me.
+I think it's possible that - the consideration of acting now on the SGR might happen